LcMrc/Evol_rescue_det_env/README.md

 # Evol_rescue_det_env
-Matlab implementation of the code described in "Adapt or perish: Evolutionary rescue in a gradually deteriorating environment", by Loïc Marrec and Anne-Florence Bitbol.
+Matlab implementation of the code described in "[Adapt or perish: Evolutionary rescue in a gradually deteriorating environment](https://www.biorxiv.org/content/10.1101/2020.05.05.079616v2)", by Loïc Marrec and Anne-Florence Bitbol.

-This code contains a Matlab implementation of the code described in "Adapt or perish: Evolutionary rescue in a gradually deteriorating environment", Loïc Marrec and Anne-Florence Bitbol.

 Archived version: https://doi.org/10.5281/zenodo.3993272